Harshpatel2222/Harshpatel2222/README.md

 ### Hi there, I'm Harsh Patel👋

 - 🌱 I like to code and playing different games.
-- 🔭 I’m currently learning Web devlopment.
+- 🔭 I’m currently learning Web development.
 - 🤔 I like to explore new technologies in every project.
 - ⚡ Always looking to contribute.